SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 #### Modifying Individual Settings

 Specific settings/target values can be modified for a whole Group.

 For Management Groups, the Applied/Target Configuration Set can be directly modified and saved.

+**Management Group**

+1) Navigate to `Managed Account Console > Endpoints (tab) > Groups`

+2) Click the `Modify Group` button next to the Management Group

+3) Select the `Edit Individual Settings` page

+4) Edit the Applied/Target Configuration Set by using the `Modify` buttons next to each setting

+5) Click the `Apply Changes` button

+<img src="../images/groupModifyIndividual.PNG" width="750">

 For Exception Groups, Settings associated with the Exception Group (exceptions) can be directly modified and saved.
-Other settings can be added to the exception group and modified using the `Add Settings` button.
+Other settings can be added to the Exception Group and modified using the `Add Settings` button.
 Exception Settings can also be removed from the Exception Group using the `Remove Selected Setting from Exception` button.

-Management Group:
-<img src="../images/groupModifyIndividual.PNG" width="750">

-Exception Group:
+**Exception Group**

+1) Navigate to `Managed Account Console > Endpoints (tab) > Groups`

+2) Click the `Modify Group` button next to the Exception Group

+3) Select the `Edit Individual Settings` page

+4) Edit the Applied/Target Configuration Set by using the `Modify` buttons next to each setting

+5) (Optional) Remove exceptions from the Applied/Target Configuration Set by selecting one or more settings and clicking  the `Remove Selected Setting from Exception` button

+6) (Optional) Add exceptions to the Applied/Target Configuration Set by clicking the `Add Settings` button 6a) Select one or more settings, and then click the `Save` Button 6b) (Optional) Edit the new settings/exceptions by using the `Modify` buttons next to each setting

+7) Click the `Apply Changes` button

 <img src="../images/groupModifyIndividualException.PNG" width="750">

 #### Moving Endpoints